vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 ## Step 5: Check next TSDB compactions

-In order to ensure the the migration took place correctly and the new Prometheus TSDB is healthy and stable, you should check the Prometheus logs after several TSDB compacts.
+In order to ensure the migration took place correctly and the new Prometheus TSDB is healthy and stable, you should check the Prometheus logs after several TSDB compactions.

-Several hours after the migration, the Prometheus logs should keep showing healthy TSDB compacts:
+Several hours after the migration, the Prometheus logs should keep showing healthy TSDB compactions:

 ```bash
 level=info ts=2018-12-05T09:00:09.242667991Z caller=head.go:446 component=tsdb msg="head GC completed" duration=170.063092ms